A helpful guide to the application process

 Q: I have already received my room assignment, however I need an accommodation.
 Can I submit a late accommodation form?

 A: The deadline for accommodation requests was June 10th.
 While health accommodation forms after the application deadline will be considered, we are typically full to capacity so have limited rooms to meet health accommodations after the room lotteries have begun.
-If we are unable to help before move in, we will do our best to meet approved accommodations after move as vacancies arise.
+If we are unable to help before move in, we will do our best to meet approved accommodations after move-in as vacancies arise.

 Gender identity and room assignments